 - 9.34 A second 132kv switching station also exists within the centre of site.
 This is operated by Western Power Distribution (WPD) on a sub-lease from National Grid.
 The operational substation equipment is housed within a large footprint red brick building.
 It is approximately 16m in height with a flat roof and high level windows.
 An associated external 'open-air' substation is situated adjacent, enclosed by a steel security palisade fence.
-As above, access to the 132kV substation needs to be provided at all times and discussions have been undertaken with Western Power to assure both sides of their respective expectations and requirements. - 9.35 The intended retention of the Switching Stations is acknowledged in Section 4.4.24 of the EIA Screening submissions in relation to Electromagnetic Radiation.
-These submissions confirm that "the highest likely EMF levels were below UK/European recommended health and safety limits for the general public and would allow the reliable operation of standard communication equipment within any homes that may be built at the residential development".
-Accordingly, 'Scoping Out' Electromagnetic Radiation as a detailed matter for consideration within the current application, was previously agreed on the above basis. - 9.36 It is noted that National Grid have requested a number of conditions to secure their routes through the site and ensure that the internal road networks be designed so as to have due regard to the location of cables, super grid lines and fibre optic cables, which run through the site.
-A condition to secure an appropriate design to have regard to these matters is therefore recommended. - 9.37 Finally, it is noted that within the local centres an element of public house, café/restaurant and hot food takeaway provision is identified.
+As above, access to the 132kV substation needs to be provided at all times and discussions have been undertaken with Western Power to assure both sides of their respective expectations and requirements. - 9.35 The recent comments from National Grid regarding their ongoing asset review process, which identifies that the 132kv substation building has defects and is reaching the end of its operational asset life, are noted.
+As is their want to replace the substation in the short to medium term..
+To this end National Grid request that no planning conditions, unduly affect this land and their ability to undertake their statutory duty to operate and maintain a safe and efficient transmission network, specifically including any demolition works which may be required in due course.
+It is confirmed that none of the conditions as proposed would impact upon National Grid's statutory duty.
+It is noted however, that the removal of this building will be of architectural betterment for the scheme and also offer improved views towards the future school site. - 9.36 The intended immediate retention of the Switching Stations is acknowledged in Section 4.4.24 of the EIA Screening submissions in relation to Electromagnetic Radiation.
+These submissions confirm that, "the highest likely EMF levels were below UK/European recommended health and safety limits for the general public and would allow the reliable operation of standard communication equipment within any homes that may be built at the residential development".
+Accordingly, 'Scoping Out' Electromagnetic Radiation as a detailed matter for consideration within the current application, was previously agreed on the above basis. - 9.37 It is noted that National Grid have requested a number of conditions to secure their routes through the site and ensure that the internal road networks be designed so as to have due regard to the location of cables, super grid lines and fibre optic cables, which run through the site.
+A condition to secure an appropriate design to have regard to these matters is therefore recommended. - 9.38 Finally, it is noted that within the local centres an element of public house, café/restaurant and hot food takeaway provision is identified.
 Such uses will inevitably be required to install odour extraction measures (likely to be flues).
-To ensure that such equipment is appropriate for their purpose, as well as visually acceptable, in terms of their siting and scale, a condition is recommended. - 9.38 Given the above assessment, it is considered that subject to the recommended conditions, the amenity of existing and future residents will be adequately protected and therefore, the proposal will be compliant with the requirements of the Development Plan and NPPF in this regard.

-10. Ecology including Biodiversity
+To ensure that such equipment is appropriate for their purpose, as well as visually acceptable, in terms of their siting and scale, a condition is recommended. - 9.39 Given the above assessment, it is considered that subject to the recommended conditions, the amenity of existing and future residents will be adequately protected and therefore, the proposal will be compliant with the requirements of the Development Plan and NPPF in this regard. - 10.
+Ecology including Biodiversity